 Libby Grant and Mark McKillop have welcomed guests to Lord Howe with their genuine, relaxed warmth ever since the lodge opened in 2003.
 Guests might join Libby on her island ‘tiki tour’ or get Mark’s tips on the best place to snorkel that day and share stories over a sunset drink.
 Many guests return year after year and catch up with Mark and Libby as they would old friends at a holiday house.

-Cooper Dickson started at Capella Lodge in 2004 as a fourth–year Apprentice Chef.
-Fast forward to 2015 and having spent time spent in the kitchen at Southern Ocean Lodge, Cooper returned to Capella as Executive Chef.
+Dennis Tierney first worked at Capella Lodge in 2007 as an apprentice chef.
+Following stints in Sydney’s big city restaurants, in Europe and back on Lord Howe, in 2022 Dennis returned to Capella as Executive Chef.
 The bounty of regional produce and the island’s harvest allows him to source the freshest ingredients to create innovative daily menus.
-In his free time, Cooper loves to fish the big game fish offshore.
+In his free time, Dennis has published a cookbook, The Stranded Chef.